onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "Communism forgets that life is individual.
 Capitalism forgets that life is social, and the Kingdom of Brotherhood is found neither in the thesis of Communism nor the antithesis of Capitalism but in a higher synthesis.
 It is found in a higher synthesis that combines the truths of both." - [Martin Luther King, Jr.](https://en.wikipedia.org/wiki/Economic_democracy#:~:text=Dr.%20Martin%20Luther,truths%20of%20both%22.)

-we waste so much government scientific money in the quest to appear like we're not wasting money - [Samo Burja](stranded technologies podcast 88 Samo Burja minute 43) rule by committee where everyone needs to think its a good idea, keeping things safe

 what if there was an incentive to credit your sources instead of simply taking credit yourself for ideas or for covering something that people find important but that you secretly saw it first in Palladium Magazine for example but decided not to say where you got the inspiration to write about it as a journalist?